 Dr. Karen Palmer teaches English at Yavapai College in Prescott, Arizona.
-Karen lives with her husband, four children, a Great Pyrenees, and what feels like a million chickens in a farmhouse they renovated themselves in the Verde Valley.
+Karen lives with her husband, four children, a Great Pyrenees, a pair of zebus, a rambunctious orange tabby cat, and what feels like a million chickens in a renovated 100 year old farmhouse in the Verde Valley.
 In her spare time, Karen enjoys reading, gardening, baking, working with women’s ministries in her church, and, of course, spending time with her family.

 Karen believes that every human being has a unique purpose on this planet–something that they are supposed to do to make the world a better place.
 Her passion is helping people find their purpose and giving them the tools they need to achieve it.